raviteja9849/Steeleye-Assignment/README.md

 ##### Based on the code below answer the following queries:

-1. Explain what the simple List component does.
+1. Explain what the simple List component does?<br/>
-2 .
-What problems / warnings are there with code?
+2. What problems / warnings are there with code?
-3. Please fix, optimize, and/or modify the component as much as you think is necessary.
+3. Please fix, optimize, and/or modify the component as much as you think is necessary?

 # CODE